 Michel v Graydon: Determining Factors in the Supreme Court Ruling on Retroactive Child Support

 The parties in this case lived in a common-law relationship for 4 years and had a son during their partnership.
-Upon the breakdown of their relationship, they executed a Separation Agreement which laid out the terms of child support.
-The child lived with the mother and as such, the father was paying child support on a monthly basis as per the terms of the Agreement.
+Upon the breakdown of their relationship, they executed Consent Order which laid out the terms of child support.
+The child lived with the mother and the father was paying child support on a monthly basis as per the terms of the Agreement.

 The Outcome of Improper Disclosure and Blameworthy Conduct

 In 2015, the mother made an application to address the issue of child support not being paid in accordance with the father’s initially inaccurate and since increased income.
 At the time she made this application, the child was considered an adult and initially, her claim to vary support was rejected by the courts on this basis.

 After multiple court hearings and appeals, this matter was heard by the Supreme Court of Canada which ordered retroactive child support to be paid in the amount of $23,000.
 The premise of the court ordering the retroactive child support was that the father engaged in blameworthy conduct by failing to accurately disclose his income when he signed the Consent Order.